Florida Panthers Grinding Out Games in Adversity-Filled October

 They might have to saw this puck in half so Mackie Samoskevich and Jesper Boqvist could share it.
 Florida’s first goal of the game came off Boqvist’s stick, his first as a Panther.
 He was fed a pass from Samoskevich, who recorded his first NHL point with the assist.

 Samoskevich, making his 13th career NHL start, wrapped around the Vancouver net while jockeying with 2023-24 Norris Trophy winner Quinn Hughes.
-Once he was on the other side of the net, Samoskevich sent a pass to Boqvist along the goaline for the Swede to snipe home underneath goaltender Kevin Lankinen’s glove.
+Once he was on the other side of the net, Samoskevich sent a pass to Boqvist along the goalline for the Swede to snipe home underneath goaltender Kevin Lankinen’s glove.

 Samoskevich had his chances to notch his first goal as well.
-Twice, he received a feed from Nate Schmidt with a wide open shooting lane, and he missed wide right both times.
+Twice, he received a feed from Nate Schmidt with a wide-open shooting lane, and he missed wide right both times.

 “I think I’ve been playing well enough to get those chances,” Samoskevich said.
 “So that’s the only thing I’m worried about is, if you’re getting those chances it’s a good thing.
 It’s only a matter of time before they start popping.”